-The auditors, who are independent and appointed by the shareholders at the AGM, scrutinise H&M's annual and sustainability report, consolidated financial statements, accounts, and corporate governance report, and examine whether these have been prepared in accordance with current laws and recommendations.
+The auditors, who are independent and appointed by the shareholders at the AGM, scrutinise H&M's Annual and Sustainability Report, consolidated financial statements, accounts, and corporate governance report, and examine whether these have been prepared in accordance with current laws and recommendations.
 The auditors also scrutinise the management of H&M by the board and CEO, and review compliance with the guidelines on remuneration to senior executives adopted by the AGM.

-At the 2021 AGM the accounting firm Deloitte AB (Deloitte) was elected as auditor of H&M for a one-year period of office, i.e. until the close of the 2022 AGM.
+At the 2022 AGM the accounting firm Deloitte AB (Deloitte) was elected as auditor of H&M for a oneyear period of office, i.e., until the close of the 2023 AGM.
 Authorised public accountant Didrik Roos from Deloitte holds the main responsibility for the audit.

-As previously, the 2021 AGM resolved that the auditors' fees should be paid based on invoices submitted and approved.
-The fees invoiced by the auditors over the past two financial years are reported in note 10 of the annual and sustainability report for 2021.
+As previously, the 2022 AGM resolved that the auditors' fees should be paid based on invoices submitted and approved.
+The fees invoiced by the auditors over the past two financial years are reported in note 10 of the Annual and Sustainability Report for 2022.

 Deloitte is a member of a global network used for auditing assignments for most of the group's companies and meets H&M's requirements with respect to competence and geographical coverage.
 The auditors' independent status is guaranteed partly by legislation and professional ethics rules, partly by the accounting firm's internal guidelines and partly by the fact that non-auditing assignments must be approved in advance by the audit committee.
-Didrik Roos conducts auditing assignments for Tele2 AB and Boozt AB, among others.
+Didrik Roos conducts auditing assignments for Boozt AB, Systembolaget AB, and Tele2 AB.

 The auditors attend all meetings of the audit committee.
-During the audit committee meeting in January the auditor Andreas Troberg from Ernst & Young AB (E&Y) who was the auditor for the 2019/2020 financial year attended, as well as the auditor Didrik Roos from Deloitte, in order to facilitate the transition between auditing firms.
-The board meeting held in January 2021 was also attended by Andreas Troberg from E&Y in order to notify the board of the scope, focus, significant considerations and conclusions of the 2019/2020 audit.
+The board meeting held in January 2022 was attended by Didrik Roos to notify the board of the scope, focus, significant considerations and conclusions of the 2020/2021 audit.